Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

     > **NOTE:** Some of the following `umount` commands may fail or have warnings depending on the state of the NCN.
 Failures in this section can be ignored and will not inhibit the wipe process.

-    > **NOTE:** There is an edge case where the overlay may keep you from unmounting the drive.
-If this is a rebuild you ignore this.
+    > **NOTE:** There is an edge case where the overlay may keep the drive from being unmounted.
+If this is a rebuild, ignore this.

-    1. Master nodes.
+    1. Master nodes

         Stop the etcd service on the master node before unmounting /var/lib/etcd